domke012-cyber/anaplan-connector-docs/terms-of-service.md

-# Terms of Service for Anaplan Sheet Connector
+# Terms of Service for Anaplan Connector for Sheets™

 **Effective Date: September 2, 2025**

 ## 1. Acceptance of Terms
-By installing and using the Anaplan Sheet Connector ("the Add-on"), you agree to these Terms of Service.
+By installing and using the Anaplan Connector for Sheets™ ("the Add-on"), you agree to these Terms of Service.

 ## 2. Description of Service
-The Add-on provides automated data synchronization between Anaplan models and Google Sheets, including:
+The Add-on provides automated data synchronization between Anaplan models and Google Sheets™, including:
 - Data export from Anaplan views
 - Scheduled automated exports
 - Filter management for data views